smyler3/weather/README.md

 Row 4:
     1

-Ask gpt for good class names

 Fill page with recieved data

 Add icons to the page

 Put all sections into cards with dark, low opacity backgrounds (w no border)
 - Add page background colour based on weather (grey - blue - black)
-- Change text colour to white
+- Use differest whites to contrast important text

 Add cursor on radio div